-In an era where cyber threats evolve daily and data breaches can cost businesses millions, implementing robust cybersecurity measures is no longer optional—it's essential for survival.
-The digital landscape of 2025 presents unprecedented challenges: sophisticated phishing attacks, ransomware campaigns, supply chain vulnerabilities, and AI-powered threats that can bypass traditional defenses.
+In an era where cyber threats evolve daily and data breaches can cost businesses millions, implementing robust cybersecurity measures is no longer optional — it's essential for survival.
+The digital landscape of 2025 presents unprecedented challenges: sophisticated phishing attacks, ransomware campaigns, supply chain vulnerabilities, and AI-powered threats that can bypass traditional defences.

 1. Multi-Factor Authentication (MFA)

 Passwords alone are no longer sufficient protection.
-Multi-Factor Authentication adds critical security layers by requiring users to provide multiple forms of verification before accessing systems or data.
+MFA adds critical security layers by requiring users to provide multiple forms of verification before accessing systems or data.

 - Enable MFA Everywhere: Apply MFA to all business-critical systems including email, cloud services, financial accounts, and administrative portals.

-- Use Authenticator Apps: Prefer authenticator apps (Google Authenticator, Microsoft Authenticator) over SMS-based MFA when possible, as they're more secure against SIM swapping attacks.
+- Use Authenticator Apps: Prefer authenticator apps (Google Authenticator, Microsoft Authenticator) over SMS-based MFA — they're more secure against SIM swapping attacks.

 - Enforce for All Users: Require MFA for all employees, especially those with access to sensitive data or administrative privileges.